dcangundogan/MediCareHub/README.md

-# MediCareHubV2
+# MediCareHub

-MediCareHubV2 is a comprehensive hospital management system designed to streamline administrative and clinical operations.
+MediCareHub is a comprehensive hospital management system designed to streamline administrative and clinical operations.
 The system includes modules for managing patient records, lab results, invoices, staff details, and wage slips, all integrated with a MySQL database and a user-friendly interface built with customtkinter.

 ## Features